-A Vacancy Inspection by the County's consultant will also take place at least 24 hours prior to closing to ensure that the property to be purchased is vacant and ready for possession, as well as to identify any safety concerns prior to any further personnel entering the premises.
-The County's consultant will provide the signed documentation, Certificate of Removal of Personal Property and Certificate of Inspection and Possession, from the Vacancy Inspector to the County Attorney before closing.
-The County's consultant will obtain keys to the property from the Applicant at the Vacancy Inspection.
+A Vacancy Inspection by the County's CDBG-MIT consultant will also take place at least 24 hours prior to closing to ensure that the property to be purchased is vacant and ready for possession, as well as to identify any safety concerns prior to any further personnel entering the premises.
+The County's consultant will provide the signed documentation, Vacancy Inspection Form and Certificate of Abandonment Form, to the County Attorney before closing.
+The County's closing attorney will obtain keys to the property from the Applicant at closing.